ASkalli/learning_strategies/README.md

 ## Optimization Algorithms

 The following optimization algorithms are implemented and available as Python classes:
-- **CMA-ES (Covariance Matrix Adaptation Evolution Strategy)**: A powerful black-box optimization method, works well but is a complete pain if dimensions are too high (covariance matrix scales quasratically with problem dimension) ...
+- **CMA-ES (Covariance Matrix Adaptation Evolution Strategy)**: A powerful black-box optimization method, works well but is a complete pain if dimensions are too high (covariance matrix scales quadratically with problem dimension) ...
 - **PSO (Particle Swarm Optimization)**: A population-based optimization algorithm, quite fast but hyperparameters can be tricky to optimize, hard to develop are nice intuition for them...
-- **PEPG (Policy Evolution with Parameter Perturbations)**: An evolutionary optimization method, the michael jordan of algortihms, works like CMA-ES but less complicated and to be honest in my experience it works better in practice especially no quadratic scalign like CMA-ES...
+- **PEPG (Policy Evolution with Parameter Perturbations)**: An evolutionary optimization method, the michael jordan of algortihms, works like CMA-ES but less complicated and to be honest in my experience it works better in practice especially no quadratic scaling like CMA-ES...
 - **SPSA (Simultaneous Perturbation Stochastic Approximation)**: Gradient approximation technique for optimization, great if you want stuff to go fast and still offers reliable performance !
 - **Finite Difference Gradient**: A method that estimates gradients through small perturbations in each parameter's direction, this one was for the fun of it, it's ok but in practise I wouldn't use it and just use SPSA.